-We make these recommendations with an eye towards reproducibility.
-The concept is key in modern scientific research and has been at the center of the debate around the credibility revolution in Academia, although it affects applied researchers, too (see, for instance, Stodden, Seiler, and Ma 2018).
-At the end of the day, the extent to which consistent results can be obtained in repetitions of an analytical task is a minimum standard for judging a claim (Peng 2011) which is a way of saying that reproducibility is a warranty that we extend on the output of our statistical operations.
-When we share our results with others we are making a implicit commitment that, if asked to, we would be able to reproduce the same output starting from the same input and that others can verify the process.
-With that idea in mind, we should consider that the code that produces the results-even more than the results themselves-is the actual product of research activity (McElreath 2018, 443).
-Our goal in preparing this document is to make the process of writing reproducible code easier so that our colleagues, team mates, clients, and the scientific community at large can use our results and methods (Barnes 2010; Martinez et al. 2018).
-In this, we acknowledge that practical reproducibility, by which we mean "enabling others to reproduce results without difficulty" (Project Jupyter et al. 2018, 113, the emphasis is ours), is still the main barrier to the adoption of a reproducibility framework.
+2018).
+Ultimately, the extent to which consistent results can be obtained in repetitions of an analytical task is a minimum standard for judging any claim based on data (Peng, 2011), which is a way of saying that reproducibility is a warranty that we extend on the output of our statistical operations.
+When we share our results with others, we are making an implicit commitment that, if asked to, we would be able to reproduce the same output starting from the same input and that others can verify the process.
+With that idea in mind, we should consider that the code that produces the results-even more than the results themselves-is the actual product of research activity (McElreath, 2018, p.
+443).
+Our goal in preparing this document is to make the process of writing reproducible code easier so that our colleagues, teammates, clients, and the scientific community at large can use our results and methods (Barnes, 2010; Martinez et al., 2018).
+By doing so, we acknowledge that practical reproducibility, by which we mean "enabling others to reproduce results without difficulty" (Project Jupyter et al., 2018, p.
+113, the emphasis is ours), is still the main barrier to the adoption of a reproducibility framework.